Renovamen/oh-vue-icons/README.md

 - The prefixes of the name prop values of icons from Font Awesome, Remix Icon, academicons and gameicons are `fa`, `ri`, `ai`, `si`, `wi` and `game`.

 - For Font Awesome icons, icons from `regular` pack have name prop values like `fa-regular-flag`.
-Icons from `solid` and `brands` pack have name prop values like `fa/beer` and `fa/github`.
+Icons from `solid` and `brands` pack have name prop values like `fa-beer` and `fa-github`.

-See the [documentation](https://oh-vue-icons.vercel.app) for more about the usage.
+See the [documentation](https://oh-vue-icons.vercel.app/docs#basic-usage) for more about the usage.

 &nbsp;